 If you have withdrawn, declined, or been denied admission to the Graduate School, you need to reapply to be reconsidered for admission.

-Classified, Classified (with Performance Requirements) and Unclassified (Non-degree seeking).
+Classified, Classified (with Performance Requirements), and Unclassified (Non-degree seeking).
 Students receive classified status if they earned a grade point average of 2.5 or higher for the last 60 credits taken at the undergraduate level.
 Classified with performance requirements is a transitional status.
-Students cannot graduate if they have a classified with performance requirement status.
-For more information on how to receive classified status, visit our Graduate School Admissions.
+Students cannot graduate if they have a classified performance requirement status.
+For more information on how to receive classified status, see our Graduate School Admissions.

 Non-degree seeking students must enroll in specific classes.
 Please see the Graduate Catalog for information on 5597 and 5598P courses.
 These two courses are also professional development courses.
 Students do not have to be admitted to the Graduate School to enroll.
 However, they must hold a baccalaureate degree from an accredited institution at the time they enter the class or receive permission from the Dean of the Graduate School if they are last semester seniors.

 Yes.
 3-year academic bachelor's degrees are evaluated individually and assessed relative to the Graduate School and department admission requirements.